wp-plugins/activecampaign-subscription-forms/readme.txt

 = How does this plugin differ from copying and pasting the subscription form onto my site manually? =

-It simply makes it much easier to do without requiring you to know which theme (or core WordPress) files to modify.
+This plugin makes it much easier to do without requiring you to know which theme (or core WordPress) files to modify.
+Often times copying and pasting HTML into WordPress can cause odd display issues (depending on your WordPress theme).

 = What happens after someone submits the subscription form on my WordPress site? =

 The same thing that would happen if they submitted it from another site: it redirects back to the ActiveCampaign confirmation message, or a custom URL if you have that set up for the subscription form in ActiveCampaign (modify your forms under the "Integration" section).

+If you enable the "Ajax" option of the plugin settings, you can have the form submitted without the page reloading (so the viewer never leaves the page).

 = Can my form require an opt-in email confirmation be sent? =